1. Homekeyboard_arrow_right

 Curators: Roberto Moris, Tomás Vivanco, Pablo Guzmán, Maximiliano Contreras

-The heart of this immersive experience is a central interactive cube located within a dark cubic space with overhead projections, where visitors actively participate in building visions of how Santiago should relate to its territory.
+This experimental exhibition invites exploration of prospective visions of Santiago through a dialogue between the pioneering proposals of Emilio Duhart and his 1957 students, and contemporary perspectives on bioregional development.
+The exhibition is configured as a living laboratory for the collective construction of territorial imaginaries that articulates design memory, present realities, and possible futures to generate new narratives about Santiago as an integrated ecological and social system.
+The heart of this immersive experience is a central interactive cube within a dark, cubic space with overhead projections, where visitors actively participate in shaping visions of how Santiago should relate to its territory.
 Their urban and rural proposals are recorded and incorporated weekly, transforming the exhibition into an evolving collective construction.
 The exhibition recovers the 1957 Greater Santiago Seminar and its links to the 1960 Inter-communal Regulatory Plan as a methodological precedent for addressing the current challenges of Santiago 2050 and the update of the Metropolitan Regulatory Plan.

 Roberto Moris, UC Architect with an MSc in City Design and Social Science (LSE) and a PhD in Civil Engineering (University of Granada), is an Associate Professor at IEUT and the School of Architecture and Director of CEROLABS UC.
 An expert in integrated planning and resilience, he specializes in urban decision tools that integrate narrative technologies and strategic management for uncertainty.